What will I learn?

 This paper is worth 50% of the whole GCSE and assess a pupils practical problem solving skills and computational thinking skills.

 The paper assess pupils theoretical knowledge and understanding of data representation, computer networks, cyber security and ethical and environmental impacts of digital technology.
 The paper is worth 50% of the GCSE.

-Pupils will produce a computer programme in response to a project set by the exam board.
+Programming Project: Pupils will produce a computer program in response to a project set by the exam board.
 A written report accompanies the project.

 Are there any entry requirements?

-While there are no formal entry requirements, involvement in Programming 101 or 102 would be beneficial.
+While there are no formal entry requirements, involvement in programming 101 or 102 and secure mathematical skills would be beneficial.